Today's Bible Reading: Romans 15

 The short reading today continues the discussion from Romans 14.
 Focusing on 15:1-7 leaves the important section of 15:14-33 untouched.
 That demonstrates one of the challenges of writing daily devotions that are designed to cover entire chapters.
 What does one do when a chapter contains two distinctly different themes?
 How does one write briefly but completely?
 Compromises must be made, and today's compromise excludes an important part of this chapter.
 I encourage you to read and study it on your own.

 Today's text explains more fully the conclusions that should be drawn from Paul's teachings in Chapter 14.
 All members of the body are obligated to the others (we belong to one another, 12:5), but the strong have a special obligation to the weak.
 Christ is our example.
 The Old Testament provides ample examples.
 Living in harmony brings praise and glory to God.
 The key teaching is that we should accept one another as Christ has accepted us in our imperfections and frailties.

 How hard is it for the contemporary church to live out Romans 14 and today's text?
 A quote: "Churches split over personalities and call it doctrine."
 Do you agree or disagree?
 If the "faith" of brothers in Christ does not always agree, what must we conclude about the nature of faith?

 Dear God, bind us together as the body of Christ in fresh and affirming ways, so that we might demonstrate and declare your glory.
 Give us a spirit that builds unity.
-Give us a commitment to one another and to you that is bigger than our own personal preferences-so that we do not please ourselves.
+Give us a commitment to one another and to you that is bigger than our own personal preferences--so that we do not seek to please ourselves.
 Give us the joy peace, trust, hope, and power for which Paul prays, in Jesus' name, Amen.